Soorajm100/CS-ASSIGNMENT/README.md

 # ASSIGNMENT ON KERNEL MODULES

-This aassignments mainly deals with operations performed  with kernel modules.
+This assignments mainly deals with operations performed  with kernel modules.

 ## Introduction